Anteneh2121/alx-system_engineering-devops/0x13-firewall/README.md

   * [0-block_all_incoming_traffic_but](./0-block_all_incoming_traffic_but): Bash
   script that installs a `ufw` firewall to block all incoming traffic except for ports `22`, `443` and `80` on a web server.
+0. Block all incoming traffic but mandatory
+Score: 100.00% (Checks completed: 100.00%)
+Let’s install the ufw firewall and setup a few rules on web-01.

+Requirements:

+The requirements below must be applied to web-01 (feel free to do it on lb-01 and web-02, but it won’t be checked) Configure ufw so that it blocks all incoming traffic, except the following TCP ports:
+22 (SSH)
+443 (HTTPS SSL)
+80 (HTTP)
+Share the ufw commands that you used in your answer file

 * **1. Port forwarding**
   * [100-port_forwarding](./100-port_forwarding): `ufw` configuration file that